nellore/vickitrix/README.md

         git clone https://github.com/nellore/vickitrix
         cd vickitrix
+2. Install some required packages:

+        pip install tweepy
+        pip install gdax
+        pip install pycrypto
-2. Configure `vickitrix` by running
+3. Configure `vickitrix` by running

         python vickitrix configure

     This allows you to create (or overwrite) a profile with a name of your choice.
 (Entering nothing makes the profile name `default`, which is nice because then you won't have to specify the profile name at the command line when you turn on the `vickitrix` tweet monitor/trader.)
 You'll be asked to enter credentials from the browser tabs you left open in Preliminaries, so do that.
-3. Edit the rules in `vickirules.py` so they do what you want. `vickirules.py` creates a Python list of dictionaries called `rules`, where each dictionary has the following keys:
+4. Edit the rules in `vickirules.py` so they do what you want. `vickirules.py` creates a Python list of dictionaries called `rules`, where each dictionary has the following keys:
     * `handle`: the Twitter handle the rule refers to
     * `action`: either `buy` or `sell`
     * `product`: a valid [GDAX product ID](https://docs.gdax.com/#products)